 Pacemakers are extremely hazardous when subjected to the heat of the cremation chamber and will explode.
 All pacemakers must be removed prior to cremation.
-Gold fillings left with the deceased, if recoverable, will be placed with the ashes or returned to the family upon request.
+Gold fillings, if recoverable, will be placed with the ashes.

 Most of the residue seen, if any, is from the diesel fuel used to fire the chamber.
 There are very stringent state and federal laws that regulate crematory emissions.

 Absolutely not.
 The intensity of the heat quickly prevents this from happening.

 Surprisingly, there is very little odor associated with cremations.
-However, oil fumes may be present at the start-up The amount of fumes released is strictly regulated by state and federal laws.
+However, diesel oil odor may be present.
+The amount of emissions released is strictly regulated by state and federal laws.
 Oahu Cemetery & Crematory is in the process of replacing it's diesel fueled crematories with state of the art natural gas fueled crematory units.